 Your cat’s new electronic toy must stand up to her level of play.
 Owners of hyperactive kittens or especially curious cats who like to claw and bite should look for sturdy, high-quality materials that are meant to last.
 Buyer reviews can be pretty telling in this regard, and we stuck to products that can stand up to more active cats.

 For cats who like to chew, electronic toys with cords or small parts that may become loose can pose a choking hazard.
 It’s best to avoid such toys if you have an active chewer or a very curious kitten.
 In the interest of safety, you should also be on the lookout for secure battery compartments, non-toxic materials, and toys that automatically shut down after a set amount of time.

-The Different Types of Electronic Cat Toys: Pros and Cons Compared
+The 2 Different Types of Electronic Cat Toys

-- USB-Rechargeable Toys: A rechargeable toy, on the other hand, can be hugely convenient for cats who can’t get enough of their new plaything.
-On the downside, you’ll have to remember to power up the toy before you want to use it (many toys can’t be used while they’re charging).
+- USB-rechargeable toys — An incredibly convenient option for cats who play for long periods of time.
+You can easily recharge the toy without needing to buy new batteries.
+You’ll have to remember to power up the toy before you want to use it.
+Many toys can’t be used while they’re charging.